skypjack/entt/docs/md/meta.md

   ```

   This function returns a boolean value to indicate whether the operation was
   successful or not.
-Note that a call to `insert` may fail when the arguments
+A call to `insert` may fail when the arguments aren't at
-  aren't at least convertible to the required types.
+  least convertible to the required types.

-* The `erase` member function can be used to remove elements from the container.
+* The `erase` member function is used to remove elements from a container.
+It
-  It accepts a single argument, that is the key to be removed:
+  gets a single argument, the key to remove:

   ```cpp
   view.erase(42);
   ```

   This function returns a boolean value to indicate whether the operation was
   successful or not.
-Note that a call to `erase` may fail when the argument
+A call to `erase` may fail when the argument isn't at least
-  isn't at least convertible to the required type.
+  convertible to the required type.

-* The `operator[]` can be used to access elements in a container.
-It accepts a
+* The `operator[]` is used to access elements in a container.
+It gets a single
-  single argument, that is the key of the element to return:
+  argument, the key of the element to return:

   ```cpp
   entt::meta_any value = view[42];
   ```

   The function returns instances of `meta_any` that directly refer to the actual
   elements.
-Modifying the returned object will then directly modify the element
+Modifying the returned object directly modifies the element inside
-  inside the container.
+  the container.

 Container support is minimal but likely sufficient to satisfy all needs.

 ## Pointer-like types

-As with containers, it's also possible to communicate to the meta system which
+As with containers, it's also possible to _tell_ to the meta system which types
-types to consider _pointers_.
-This will allow to dereference instances of
+are _pointers_.
+This makes it possible to dereference instances of `meta_any`,
-`meta_any`, thus obtaining light _references_ to the pointed objects that are
+thus obtaining light _references_ to pointed objects that are also correctly
-also correctly associated with their meta types.<br/>
+associated with their meta types.<br/>
 To make the meta system recognize a type as _pointer-like_, users can specialize
 the `is_meta_pointer_like` class. `EnTT` already exports the specializations for
 some common classes.
 In particular: